munificent/journal/asset/post/2014-12-21-rooms-and-mazes.md

-    This is vital because if player has to complete a quest like "find the magic chalice" or "kill the cockatrice", it's pretty cruel if the dungeon drops that in some walled-off room the player can't get to.
-It also avoids wasting time generating and populating areas the player can never see.
+    This is vital because if player has to complete a quest like "find the magic chalice" or "kill the cockatrice", it's pretty cruel if the dungeon drops that goal in some walled-off room the player can't get to.
+A fully-connected dungeon also avoids wasting time generating and populating areas the player can never see.

 *   Further, I want dungeons to **not be perfect.** "Perfect" in the context of mazes and graphs (which are synonymous) means there is *only one* path